-Our SFC credit outcome for 2019-20 was 1148.
-19 students enrolled on the HNC course, 12 undertook the additional Rural Skills course, delivered by SRUC at Newbattle, and 153 completed the Adult Achievement Awards.
+Our SFC credit outcome for 2020-21 was 932.
+19 students enrolled on the HNC course and 153 completed the Adult Achievement Awards.
+In partnership with Napier University, we also ran a Musicianship Course for senior pupils in Midlothian high schools.
 We improved retention and progression in almost all courses.
 Our Extended Learning Support strategy, including enhanced support for care-experienced students, contributed to our improved PIs.
-The college achieved almost all of the 2019-20 OA Outcomes and Targets.
+The college achieved almost all of the 2019-20 OA Outcomes.

 Following strategic planning with the Board, teaching staff and stakeholders, we will continue to develop our Forest College, offering our FOLAs to learners of all ages across Scotland.
-With support from Scottish Government, our AAAs will be rolled out across the country.
+In partnership with a range of local and national agencies, we will continue to extend our Adult Achievement Awards across the country.
 These developments will enhance access and progression, improve employability and extend employer links.